schn4ck/schnack/README.md

 ### Security

 Theoretically any website could include the `embed.js` script.
 So the first thing the script will do is to load the existing comments from the Node app, which will only permit certain, configurable domains using CORS.

+### Node server endpoints

+* `GET /embed.js` - return the script to render the comments and the comment entry form
+* `GET /comments/:slug.json` - delivers comments for a given slug as JSON
+* `GET /authenticate/(twitter/facebook/...)` - authenticate on third-party website (opens in a popup window or something)
+* `POST /comment/:slug` - submits a new comment for a given slug, form-encoded